 Bisbee in Cochise County, Arizona — The American Mountains (Southwest)

 Location.
-31° 24.656′ N, 109° 52.727′ W. Marker is in Bisbee, Arizona, in Cochise County.
-Marker is at the intersection of Arizona Touch for map.
-Marker is on the southwest corner.
-Marker is in this post office area: Bisbee AZ 85603, United States of America.
+31° 26.517′ N, 109° 54.858′ W. Marker is in Bisbee, Arizona, in Cochise County.
+Marker is on Main Street, on the right when traveling east.
+Touch for map.
+Marker is at or near this postal address: 5 Copper Queen Plaza, Bisbee AZ 85603, United States of America.
+Touch for directions.